 Here’s a list of physical adjustments that your mechanic can make to increase front or rear brake bias.

-1. Adjustments That Increase Front Bias
+A. Adjustments That Increase Front Bias

-To increase front bias, you could use:
+To increase front bias, you could use the following parts:

-- Rear brake rotors of smaller diameters
+- Rear brake rotor sets of smaller diameters

 - Front brake pads with high coefficients of friction